MonsalvoGeoffrey/Personal-Projects/README.md

 ## Line Counting CLI tool
 I occasionaly just wish to count how long in lines a file or group of file is, finally a project that I can do and actually use !

+## Chat app in LUA
+I just wanna learn to finally do stuff with LUA's package manager, and I know I'll need it for that.